linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

 {% asset_img "add idp to aws.png" "" %}

 ### 3.5 Create AWS S3 bucket and related AWS IAM Role for accessing S3
-1. Create an AWS S3 bucket named *mycrosscloudaccessdemos3*
+1. Create an AWS S3 bucket
 2. Go to AWS IAM, create new Role for access S3
 3. **Trusted entity**: the OpenID Connect Idp that we just created
 4. **Audience**: "api://AWS-Federation-App"